ValiantBlade/PriorityLocker/README.md

 REQUIREMENTS: .NET Framework (I am actually unsure of which version PowerShell in particular calls, if anyone knows, please tell me).

 INSTRUCTIONS: Run the batch file as Administrator, and enter the full EXE name, including extension, into the field.

+All the batch files do is run PowerShell to run an elevated PowerShell window, and the PowerShell scripts are commented.